January 14, 2014

 Speak up if you see something

 Don't hesitate to complain if you witness the mishandling of an animal—either yours or someone else's—at any airport.
+Ask to speak with the manager of the section where the incident occurerd and report mishandling both in person and in writing.

 With the exception of assistance dogs, pets are welcome on only a few cruise lines—and usually on ocean crossings only.
 Some lines permit pets in private cabins, but most confine pets to kennels.
 Contact your cruise line in advance to find out its policies and which of its ships have kennel facilities.
 If you must use the ship's kennel, make sure it is protected from the elements and check on your pet frequently.